Program overview

 • Clinical Audiologist: Conduct hearing assessments and provide rehabilitation services to individuals with hearing loss.

-• Training and Development Specialist: Educate healthcare professionals and clients on the use and benefits of hearing instruments.
+• Training Coordinator: Develop and deliver training programs for new staff or clients on the use of hearing instruments.

-These roles highlight the diverse opportunities available to graduates in the high-demand field of hearing healthcare.
+These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the field of hearing healthcare.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.